Religion in Lithuania: Christianity

 Vilnius Cathedral is the heart of Christian spiritual life in Lithuania.

 Catholic Church

-According to the 2021 census, 74% of Lithuanians belonged to the Catholic Church, which has claimed the adherence of the majority of Lithuanians since the Christianization of Lithuania in the 14th and 15th centuries.
-Lithuania kept its Catholic identity under the Russian Empire and later under the Soviet Union when some Catholic priests led the resistance against the Communist regime, which is commemorated in the Hill of Crosses near Šiauliai, a shrine to the anti-communist resistance.
+According to the 2021 census, 74% of Lithuanians belonged to the Roman Catholic Church, which has claimed the adherence of the majority of Lithuanians since the Christianization of Lithuania in the 14th and 15th centuries.
+Lithuania kept its Catholic identity under the Russian Empire and later under the Soviet Union when some Catholic priests led the resistance against the Communist régime, which is commemorated in the Hill of Crosses near Šiauliai, a shrine to the anti-communist resistance.